 We’re heading into peak strawberry season!
 That means lots of fresh berries in our breakfasts and snacks but, for me, it also means. . .
 BAKING!

 Beautiful red Strawberries are among my favorite fruits to bake with.
-The juicy flavor and pretty color they add to any treat makes them wonderful for everything from Strawberry Cupcakes to Mini Strawberry Cheesecakes.
+The juicy flavor and pretty color they add to any treat makes them wonderful for everything from Strawberry Cupcakes to Strawberry Pretzel Salad to Mini Strawberry Cheesecakes.
+And they are perfect on a Sugar Cookie Fruit Pizza!

 When I think of strawberry desserts, there’s one classic that comes to mind first: Strawberry Shortcake.
 There’s no better way to enjoy freshly picked strawberries than piling them on fluffy biscuits and topping them with whipped cream.